 We regularly offer information and training to advocates, community leaders, public interest lawyers, direct service providers, and community members on issues like public benefits, healthcare, labor, and poverty law.
 Acting as an information hub and legal resource, we provide high-quality, accurate, and accessible materials and training to a wide audience.

 Our goal is for low-income New Mexicans to understand their rights and how to assert them.
-We help advocates and direct service providers working on behalf of the poor to understand the law and their clients’ legal rights.
+We help advocates and direct service providers understand the law and their clients’ legal rights.

 Our trainings cover laws, policies, and practices that impact New Mexicans living in poverty.
 Currently we are conducting trainings about: